Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

 \subsection{Comparison with Existing Methods}

-We compare our results with four types of methods: joint SR with SDRTV-to-HDRTV, image-to-image translation, photo retouching and LDR-to-HDR.
-Since these methods are not specifically designed for this task, we have made the necessary adjustment.
-For joint SR with SDRTV-to-HDRTV methods, we change the stride of the first convolutional layer to 2 for downsampling to match the size of the input and output.\footnote{We have also conducted experiments to remove the upsampling operation at the end of the networks instead of downsampling at the beginning, but results show that this do not improve performance and significantly increased computational cost in memory and runtime.}.
-For LDR-to-HDR methods, we process the results as illustrated in Figure \ref{LDR2HDR_based_solution}.
-Note that we follow the same processing steps as \cite{kim2019deep, kim2020jsi}.
-All data-driven methods are retrained on the proposed dataset.
+We compare our results with four types of methods: SDRTV-to-HDRTV, image-to-image translation, photo retouching, and LDR-to-HDR.
+Since these methods are not all specifically designed for this task, necessary adjustments are made.
+For joint SR with SDRTV-to-HDRTV methods, we modify the stride of the first convolutional layer to 2 for downsampling to match input and output sizes.\footnote{We have also conducted experiments with removing the upsampling operation at the end of the networks, but this do not improve performance and significantly increased memory and runtime costs.} For LDR-to-HDR methods, we process results as illustrated in Figure \ref{LDR2HDR_based_solution}, following the same steps as previous works~\cite{kim2019deep, kim2020jsi}.
+Note that All data-driven methods are retrained on our dataset.

-\textbf{Quantitative comparison.} As shown in Table \ref{Table 1 comparison}, our method significantly outperforms other methods on all evaluation metrics.
-Notably, our first step AGCM (the priliminary version) already achieves comparable performance to Ada-3DLUT, but with only 1/17 of its parameters.
-By further optimizing the training of AGCM, the improved version, AGCM++, surpasses all compared methods except FMNet~\cite{xu2022fmnet}.
-When equipped with the LE network and joint training, our method achieves 38.60dB and significantly outperforms all other approaches.
-Specifically, it obtains a performance gain of 0.66dB to the state-of-the-art method FMNet and achieves about 1dB compared to the preliminary version HDRTVNet.
-Equipped with the HR part, the generative adversarial training impairs PSNR performance, but achieves the best performance on HDR-VDP3 that measures perceptual quality.
-Moreover, it is noteworthy that our HDRTVNet++ is highly efficient and has significantly fewer parameters than other methods.
+\textbf{Quantitative comparison.} As shown in Table \ref{Table 1 comparison}, our method significantly outperforms other methods on all metrics.
+Notably, our initial AGCM version achieves comparable performance to Ada-3DLUT with only 1/17 of its parameters.
+By further optimizing the training of AGCM, the improved version, AGCM++, surpasses all compared methods including recent works FMNet~\cite{xu2022fmnet} and HDRTVDM~\cite{guo2023learning}.
+When equipped with the LE network and joint training, our approach achieves 38.60dB, surpassing all other approaches, including a 0.66dB gain over FMNet, a 0.62dB gain over HDRTVDM and about 1dB over the initial version HDRTVNet.
+For the HR part, although generative adversarial training reduces PSNR performance, it achieves the best HDR-VDP3 perceptual quality scores.
+All the quantitative results show the superiority of our method, and it is noteworthy that HDRTVNet++ is efficient and has much fewer parameters than other methods.